cu-mkp/sandbox/docs/sp22_arocho_alejandra_herodotus-workshop.md

 content for stories, or how he can keep certain things to himself if he so chooses: “Although I am familiar with the details of this performance and how each part of it goes, I will keep silence, except for what it is acceptable to say” (2.171).
-The author-practitioner also seems to be saying that he will speak to what is “acceptable,” or what he is able to transmit through writing; given just how embodied knowledge of the arts is, it is not particularly easy to write in detail about processes that engage so much muscle memory and sensory experience (Smith, “Collecting Nature” 129).
-Perhaps that is why he mentions how the arts he practices have been “considered vile & abject,” since they are erroneously only correlated with bodily experience and not also with knowledge production, despite the ties between employing the senses, especially touch, and acquiring and disseminating knowledge about the world.
-Just as there is something to be gained from Herodotus’ unconventional approach towards writing history, there are, perhaps, lessons to be shared, spread, and expanded upon by his readers, or potential apprentices, in his work.
+The author-practitioner also seems to say that he will speak to what is “acceptable” or what he is able to transmit through writing; given just how embodied knowledge of the arts is, it is not particularly easy to write in detail about processes that engage so much muscle memory and sensory experience (Smith, “Collecting Nature” 129).
+Perhaps that is why he mentions that the arts he practices have been “considered vile & abject,” since they are erroneously only correlated with bodily experience and not also with knowledge production, despite the ties between employing the senses, especially touch, and acquiring and disseminating knowledge about the world.
+Just as there is something to be gained from Herodotus’ unconventional approach towards writing history, there are perhaps lessons to be shared, spread, and expanded upon in his work by readers or potential apprentices.

 <img src="./media-arocho/image3.png" style="width:2.60938in;height:3.70043in" />